LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ![enter image description here](http://127.0.0.1/assets/lab7-2.png)

-### Configure Fabric
+### [3] Configure Fabric
 To enable Fabric to connect to our EC2 instance, we need to configure an SSH connection by creating a config file at `~/.ssh/config`.
 This configuration file stores connection details such as the host, IP address, and identity file.
-Use the following command to open the config file for editing:
+Use `vi ~/.ssh/config` to open the config file and edit as following:
 ```
 Host 24188516-vm-1
 	Hostname 16.171.206.115